edisonpapers/lathrops-notes/3/README.md

 ## 2C
 .ve-media https://edisondigital.rutgers.edu/iiif/2/PA3003/manifest seq="2" right
 which are recorded photographically by continuously moving bands of photographic paper impregnated with a peculiar albumenoid and then exceedingly pure Formate of Silver.
 Two thousand words per minute are transmitted.
-The phenomenon of The etheric waves unlike Electric waves do not stress the insulating material and tend to prolong signalsd
+The phenomenon of The etheric waves unlike Electric waves do not stress the insulating material and tend to prolong signals

 ## 3C
 .ve-media https://edisondigital.rutgers.edu/iiif/2/PA3003/manifest seq="3" right